TotallyNotHuman/KFStories/FirstFlight/Chapter-6.md

 The hub led to the central area, where the initial boarding party had remained since the encounter with Alpha (except for Enman, of course, who had made a brief excursion to plant the portable beacon near the docking hub).
 During the time the pair of shuttles took to transit to the station, Alpha had made active six additional terminals, bringing the total count up to twelve; the exact number of Operations and Sciences crewkerbs aboard the _Scalpel_.

 `The terminals are active and ready for you to commence your research.
 After I have finished speaking, Commander Enman will show you to your berths.
-Meals, which are from the station&#39;s food stores, will be served thrice a day.`
+Meals, which are from the station's food stores, will be served thrice a day.`

 At this, there was much jubilation among the crew; they had eaten nothing but algae paste and vegetables for ten years, and they were ready for a change.

 `My speech has concluded.
-Commander, if you&#39;ll show the scientists to their berths.
+Commander, if you'll show the scientists to their berths.
 It is late, and you must be well-rested in order to efficiently assimilate information.`